Microsoft 365 Copilot Chat

 A simple prompt formula

-A helpful prompt usually states the task, provides appropriate context, identifies the intended audience or tone, and asks for a specific format.
+A helpful prompt usually states the task, provides appropriate context, explains who the response is for, and asks for a specific format.
+Microsoft describes strong prompts as including a goal, context, expectations, and source when those details are relevant.

 Task